petrLorenc/petrLorenc.github.io/now.md

 - reading books and listening to podcasts
 - improving my managing/planning skills and generating ideas for my startup

 I will keep this page updated.
-(Current version from 10.6.2018)
+(Current version is from 10.6.2018)